 The B2B industry is currently estimated at $6.7 trillion in the US alone.
 It’s also interesting to note that more than 50% of all B2B buyers are millennials.

-It will also share what the b2b sales process is and how you can implement it in your company for more qualified sales leads.
+This article will share what B2B sales is, along with the process, and how you can implement B2B sales at your company for more qualified sales leads.

 B2B Sales Definition